367718/camp/ena/README.md

 ## Behavior

-* From the provided directory, the maximum allowed depth is 5.
+The struct "Files" provides access to "FilesEntries" in an unspecified order via the Iterator trait, walking each directory found up to a maximum depth of 5.
+Symlinks will not be followed.

-* The "mark" functionality relies on NTFS's Alternate Data Streams feature.
+The "mark" functionality relies on NTFS's Alternate Data Streams feature.

 ## API